-We considered a specific bufadienolide to be present if its signal to noise ratio was at least three in the chromatogram (Hettyey et al., 2019; Üveges et al., 2021; Üveges et al., 2019).
+We considered a specific bufadienolide to be present if its signal-to-noise ratio was at least three in the chromatogram (Hettyey et al. 2019; Üveges et al. 2019, 2021).
 We estimated the quantity of each compound from the area values of MS chromatogram peaks based on the calibration curve of the marinobufotoxin standard.
-We subsequently summed these values to obtain estimates of total bufadienolide quantity (TBQ) for each individual.
-This approach results in rough estimates of bufadienolide content, but because commercially available standards are lacking for most bufadienolide compounds, this is currently the best quantification method available (Benard and Fordyce, 2003; Hagman et al., 2009; Üveges et al., 2021).
+We subsequently summed these values to obtain estimates of the total bufadienolide quantity (TBQ) for each individual.
+This approach results in rough estimates of bufadienolide content, but because commercially available standards are lacking for most bufadienolide compounds, this is currently the best quantification method available (Benard and Fordyce 2003; Hagman et al. 2009; Üveges et al. 2021).

-For data analysis, CORT release rate for each tadpole was expressed as the total amount of CORT released per hour, divided by tadpole dry mass (pg/mg/h).
-Toxin content was expressed as mass-corrected total bufadienolide quantity (mcTBQ, ng/mg) by dividing the total bufadienolide quantity by tadpole dry mass.
+For data analysis, the CORT release rate for each tadpole was expressed as the total amount of CORT released per hour, divided by tadpole dry mass (pg/mg/h).
+Toxin content was expressed as mass-corrected TBQ (mcTBQ, ng/mg) by dividing the TBQ by tadpole dry mass.
 The response variables were adjusted to body mass to account for the potential allometric relationship between body mass and TBQ or CORT release rate (Fig. S1), and because body mass and developmental stage were highly correlated (Fig. S2).

-All statistical analyses were run in R 4.0 (R Development Core Team, 2017) using linear mixed-effects models.
+All statistical analyses were run in R 4.0 (R Development Core Team 2017) using linear mixed-effects models.
 We log10-transformed both CORT release rate and mcTBQ to meet the model assumptions based on diagnostic residual plots.
-We used the 'lmer' function of the 'lme4' package (Bates et al., 2015) to analyse CORT release rate.
-We included treatment length (2 or 6 days), presence or absence of predation cues, and the type of exogenous chemicals (exoCORT, MTP or EtOH) as fixed factors, and developmental stage centred to the mean as a covariate, as well as all two-way interactions between the fixed factors and their three-way interaction.
+We used the "lmer" function of the "lme4" package (Bates et al. 2015) to analyze CORT release rate.
+We included treatment length (2 or 6 days), presence or absence of predation cues, and the type of exogenous chemicals (exoCORT, MTP, or EtOH) as fixed factors, and developmental stage centered to the mean as a covariate, as well as all two-way interactions between the fixed factors and their three-way interaction.
 We included clutch and block as crossed random factors.
-To analyse log10-transformed bufadienolide content, we used the same model structure as for CORT release rate, except that clutch was used as the sole random factor.
-Preliminary analysis of data indicated that block had no effect on mcTBQ, therefore, it was omitted from this model.
-To account for differences in variances between the twelve treatment combinations and to improve model fit, we included the 'weights' argument with the 'varIdent' function in the mcTBQ model, which was run with the 'lme' function of the 'nlme' package (Pinheiro et al., 2017).
-We obtained P values from type-2 analysis-of-deviance (ANOVA) tables implemented in the 'car' package (Fox and Weisberg, 2019).
-We conducted post-hoc pairwise comparisons among treatment groups using linear contrasts implemented in the 'emmeans' package (Lenth et al., 2019).
-P values were corrected for multiple comparisons by using the false discovery rate (FDR) method (Benjamini and Hochberg, 1995; Pike, 2011).
+To analyze log10-transformed bufadienolide content, we used the same model structure as for CORT release rate, except that clutch was used as the sole random factor.
+Preliminary analysis of data indicated that the block had no effect on mcTBQ, therefore, it was omitted from this model.
+To account for differences in variances between the twelve treatment combinations and to improve model fit, we included the "weights" argument with the "varIdent" function in the mcTBQ model, which was run with the "lme" function of the "nlme" package (Pinheiro et al. 2017).
+We obtained P values from type-2 analysis-of-deviance (ANOVA) tables implemented in the "car" package (Fox and Weisberg 2019).
+We conducted post-hoc pairwise comparisons among treatment groups using linear contrasts implemented in the "emmeans" package (Lenth 2023).
+P values were corrected for multiple comparisons by using the false discovery rate (FDR) method (Benjamini and Hochberg 1995; Pike 2011).
 We present the results of pairwise comparisons using means \pm 84% confidence intervals (CI), as suggested by Payton et al. (2003) for assessment of equality among groups (Fig. 3).
-Nonoverlapping CIs indicate significant differences between groups after correction for false discovery rate.
-Additionally, we conducted Pearson's product-moment correlation implemented in base R and partial correlation controlling for developmental stage using the 'ppcor' package (Kim, 2015) between log10 transformed CORT release rate and log10 transformed mcTBQ.
+Nonoverlapping CIs indicate significant differences between groups after correction for FDR.
+Additionally, we tested Pearson's product-moment correlation implemented in base R and partial correlation controlling for the developmental stage using the "ppcor" package (Kim 2015) between log10 transformed CORT release rate and log10 transformed mcTBQ.